oskarhenriksson/TropicalHomotopies.jl/README.md

 # TropicalHomotopies.jl
 This project implements a general framework for computing solving polynomial systems numerically, based on homotopies constructed from certain tropical stable intersections.
 It uses functionality from [OSCAR](https://github.com/oscar-system/Oscar.jl) and [HomotopyContinuation.j](https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl).

-The underlying ideas are to be explained in a forthcoming paper titled _A tropical method for solving parametrized polynomial systems_ by Paul Helminck, Oskar Henriksson, and Yue Ren.
+The underlying ideas are to be explained in a forthcoming manuscript titled _A tropical method for solving parametrized polynomial systems_ by Paul Helminck, Oskar Henriksson, and Yue Ren.

 > [!WARNING]
 > This is an early version of the code, made public for demonstration purposes.